Eugeniia/evgeniiagolovina.github.io/index.md

 <strong>[Liggins Institute](https://www.auckland.ac.nz/en/liggins.html)</strong>, Auckland, New Zealand<br/>
 Position: Postdoctoral Fellow<br/>

 Liggins Institute is one of the world-leading centers investigating fetal and child health, genetics, epigenetics, and nutrition with the goal of translating research into real-world applications that can prevent or better manage non-communicable diseases.
-At the Institute, I am involved in multi-omics integrative data analysis and the development of a Machine Learning approach to predict an individual’s predisposition to chronic obstructive pulmonary disease (COPD).
+I am involved in multi-omics integrative data analysis and the development of a Machine Learning approach to predict an individual’s predisposition to chronic obstructive pulmonary disease (COPD).

 &nbsp;

-<strong>01.11.2021 &mdash; present</strong><br/>
+<strong>09.11.2021 &mdash; 17.12.2021</strong><br/>
-<strong>[University of Auckland](https://www.auckland.ac.nz/en.html)</strong>, Auckland, New Zealand<br/>
+<strong>[Talent Solutions](https://talentsolutions.co.nz/)</strong>, Auckland, New Zealand<br/>
-Position: UoA Microinternship Mentor<br/>
+Position: UoA Micro-internship Mentor<br/>

-The UoA Virtual Microinternship is a three-week programme that provides a great opportunity for international students to work on real business projects.
-As a UoA Microinternship Mentor, I am responsible for supporting the teams of students by guiding them, providing constructive and timely feedback, and helping them gain real world industry experience with leading New Zealand organisations.
-This also includes helping students develop their confidence, connections and employability skills (such as delivering a high quality report and presentation to the client).
+Talent Solutions is dedicated to supporting organizations to engage outstanding talent.
+The core focus is delivering early talent programs such as the University of Auckland Virtual Micro-internship program.
+It is a three-week program that provides a great opportunity for international students to work on real business projects.
+I was responsible for supporting the teams of students by guiding them, providing constructive and timely feedback, and helping them gain real-world industry experience with leading New Zealand organizations.
+This also included helping students develop their confidence, connections, and employability skills (e.g. delivering a high-quality report and presentation to the client).

 &nbsp;